-Though not nearly as renowned as drinks like the Manhattan, Sidecar or Martini, the Bobby Burns is a classic cocktail dating back to the early part of the 20th century.
+Though not as renowned as drinks like the Manhattan, Sidecar or Martini, the Bobby Burns is a classic cocktail dating back to the early part of the 20th century.
 Similar to the Rusty Nail or Blood & Sand, it has the rare quality of being made with blended Scotch whisky rather than bourbon, rye or another spirit all together.

-Similarly, the choice of sweet vermouth is up to the maker, but it’s recommended to go with something on the dryer, more botanical side like Noilly Prat or Punt E Mes.
+Similarly, the choice of sweet vermouth is up to you, but it’s recommended to go with something on the dryer, more botanical side like Noilly Prat or Punt E Mes.
 A bit of lemon zest, its oils expressed over the surface of the drink, finishes the Bobby Burns, and the drink is best served with a few Scottish shortbread biscuits and a collection of the poet’s works.

 - 1 ounce blended Scotch whisky (ideally a 12-year-old)